mwsu-csmp/it-policy/remote_access_tools_policy.md

 policy requirements.

 ### Remote Access Priviliges
-  - Priviliges for remote access will be assigned to security groups, not individual users.
+  - Privileges for remote access will be assigned to security groups, not individual users.
   - All CSMP faculty user accounts will be members of a security group which allows remote access.
   - Student user accounts will only be assigned to a separate security group for student remote access.